JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/Le_plan_de_survie_3.md

 > What an adventure!
 What a romance!
 A gigantic creation to be administered by the children of the Supreme, these personalized and humanized Adjusters, these Adjusterized and eternalized mortals, these mysterious combinations and eternal associations of the highest known manifestation of the essence of the First Source and Center and the lowest form of intelligent life capable of comprehending and attaining the Universal Father.
 We conceive that such amalgamated beings, such partnerships of Creator and creature, will become superb rulers, matchless administrators, and understanding and sympathetic directors of any and all forms of intelligent life which may come into existence throughout these future universes of the first outer space level.
 >
 > True it is, you mortals are of earthly, animal origin; your frame is indeed dust.
-But if you actually will, if you really desire, surely the heritage of the ages is yours, and you shall someday serve throughout the universes in your true characters—children of the Supreme God of experience and divine sons of the Paradise Father of all personalities.”
-[UB 112:7.18-19](/en/The_Urantia_Book/112#p7_19)
+But if you actually will, if you really desire, surely the heritage of the ages is yours, and you shall someday serve throughout the universes in your true characters—children of the Supreme God of experience and divine sons of the Paradise Father of all personalities.” <a id="a231_355"></a>[UB 112:7.18-19](/en/The_Urantia_Book/112#p7_19)

 <figure id="Figure_8" class="image urantiapedia">
 <img src="/image/article/Reflectivite/2023_11/019.jpg">